THE CAREERS TEAM

 The DfE released a new statutory guidance document in January 2018, including a number of new requirements for school careers programmes, most of which are to be met by the end of 2020.
 Most of the requirements are already met at Malton School, but we are working towards those that are not.

 The most immediate requirement is for all schools to have a policy for ‘Provider Access’ that sets out the arrangements for managing the access of providers to students at the school.
 At Malton School we welcome continued input from both existing and potential new partners.
-Our Provider Access Policy will be available shortly.
+Our Provider Access Policy can be found here.

 Malton School’s careers program is based around the government’s Gatsby Benchmarks: